11/6/2024

 Jeffrey Bernstein

 Got it.
-So perhaps I was exaggerating, I guess, the independent case growth of 7.8%.
-You're saying if you just look at the organic component of that, what would that number be?
+So perhaps I was exaggerating, I guess, right?
+The independent case growth of 7.8%.
+You're saying if you just looked at the organic component of that, what would that number be?
 4.3%.
-4.3%.
 Gotcha.
 Okay.
-So you're seeing a 1% to 2% increase off of that 4.3%, which would put you in count 5% to 6%.
-And that's roughly where you're running from a sales force perspective.
+So you're seeing a 1% to 2% increase off of that 4.3%, which would put you in contract 5% to 6%, and that's roughly where you're running from a Salesforce perspective.
 Exactly.
 Understood.
 Thank you for the clarification.
-And then in terms of the cash usage outlook, Patrick, I know you said with Cheney now your leverage is north of 3.5%.
-I'm just curious if you quantify what it is.
-But your timeframe to get back within that 2.5 to 3.5 times, it sounds like I think you said a couple of quarters.
+And then in terms of the cash usage outlook, Patrick, I know you said, well, with Chaney now, your leverage is north of 3.5%.
+I'm just curious if you'd quantify what it is.
+But your timeframe to get back within that two and a half to three and a half times, it sounds like, I think you said a couple of quarters.
 I wasn't sure if that was implying you'd be within that range at that time.
-But if that's the case, I think the last quarter you said you planned to exhaust what is now I guess $181 million left to share for purchase authorization by year end fiscal 25.
-Should we now assume as you're focused more on debt that you wouldn't necessarily exhaust that authorization this year anymore?
+But if that's the case, I think last quarter you said you still plan to exhaust what is now, I guess, 181M left a share of purchase authorization by year end fiscal 25. should we now assume as you're focused more on debt that you wouldn't necessarily exhaust that authorization this year anymore?
 How should we think about that cash usage and the leverage level?

 speaker

 Yeah, as I mentioned, the leverage level is exceeding our 3.5 times.
 I said several quarters will be back is what we're projecting into that 3.5 or less times leverage.
-As far as the share repurchase goes, as I mentioned as well, since we did close Cheney in October, which is a little earlier than what we had originally modeled, we'll probably focus, I mean we will focus on debt reduction and the share repurchase program will probably see less activity as a result.
+And as far as the share repurchase goes, yeah, as I mentioned as well, since we did close Cheney in October, which is a little earlier than what we had originally modeled, We'll probably focus, I mean, we will focus on debt reduction, and the share repurchase program will probably see less activity as a result.

 speaker